-In order to monitor and measure its exposure to liquidity risk, the Society measures the level of investment in cash and gilt holdings with reference to a defined liquidity buffer.
+In order to monitor and measure its exposure to liquidity risk, the Society measures the level of investment in cash and European government bonds maturing within one year with reference to a defined liquidity buffer.
 The investment management reports from the Society's investment managers also include metrics that allow the Society to monitor adherence to the liquidity-related limits within each portfolio's investment guidelines.

-The approach adopted by Equitable Life in regard to managing liquidity risk is in line with the approach taken by Utmost Life and Pensions.
+The approach adopted by ELAS in regard to managing liquidity risk is in line with the approach taken by ULP.
 The Society has an active liquidity risk management process.
 The table below sets out the specific risk management and risk mitigation approaches the Society uses in respect of its exposure to liquidity risk.